rulatir/tsconfig-index-bleed/README.md

 3. Open `apps/node-app/index.js` and behold the squiggle under `write`.
 4. Rename `apps/ts-app/tsconfig.json` to `tsconfig.jsoff` to see the squiggle gone.

-EDIT 2021-01-03: The issue has been declared fixed and is expected to land sometime during the 2020.3 era.
+EDIT 2021-01-03: The issue has been declared fixed and the fix is expected to land sometime during the 2020.3 era.